szqwu/Motion-Agent/README.md

 ## Updates

+- [2025/02/19] Demo and evaluation code are available.
 - [2025/02/06] Motion-Agent is accepted to ICLR 2025.
 - [2024/10/08] Motion-Agent paper is available.
 - [2024/05/28] Original version MotionLLM paper is available.